Pilladian/ml-attack-framework/attribute-inference-attack/README.md

 | Loss Function | CrossEntropyLoss
 | Accuracy      | 0.8863

-## Attacker Model
+## Attack Model
-As our attacker model we used a *Multi Layer Perceptron* with the following hyper-parameter.
+As our attack model we used a *Multi Layer Perceptron* with the following hyper-parameter.

 | Parameter     | Value
 |------         |------